dscmbcet/Web-Dev-Bootcamp-Phase-1/README.md

 # Web Development Bootcamp Phase 1

+Repository consist of the resources for Web Development Bootcamp Phase 1.

+We will be focusing on front-end development during phase 1.

+ _Contents:_
+ - Syllabus.md
+ - Project 1
+ - Project 2
+ - Project 3

-This repository consist of the resources for Web Development Bootcamp Phase 1.We will be focusing on front-end development during phase1.
-You can view the detailed syllabus of the bootcamp in Syllabus.md.
+ The project folder consist of starter files for your projects.
+(It will be updated once the bootcamp starts) Various resources for the bootcamp will be uploaded in the repository.

-We will also do projects during the bootcamp.
-The code samples will be provided in this repository.

 ## *The details will be updated soon*

+# *Stay Tuned!!*